 Metabolism refers to the processes by which our bodies convert food into energy.
 When a woman is breastfeeding, her metabolism undergoes adaptations to meet the increased energy demands of milk production.
 This means that the body utilizes stored fat reserves to generate the energy required for both maternal and infant needs.

-See also How many calories are in a teaspoon of chia seeds
+See also How many calories are in one bottle of beer

 The Caloric Expenditure of Breastfeeding